Please note that this is a historic webpage for information only. The college is not offering GCSE Italian at this time.

 Italian is an interesting and challenging subject that equips students with the skills to communicate confidently in Italian in a range of everyday situations.
 It suits all students who are interested in communicating with people of other nationalities.
-Students learn about the culture of countries where Italian is spoken and benefit when they come into contact with Italian- speaking people, both young and old, both at home and abroad.
+Students learn about the culture of countries where Italian is spoken and benefit when they come into contact with Italian-speaking people, both young and old, both at home and abroad.
 Italian is studied in relation to some or all of the following themes: media and culture, sport and leisure, travel and tourism or business, work and employment.
-With the expansion of the EU, the labour market really is opening up for those with fluency in Italian – at home and on the Continent.

 How is the course assessed?

 Unit 1 · Listening and Understanding in Italian

 Foundation and Higher Tier: 35 minute exam,